All Products

 Schema synchronization

-DTS synchronizes the schemas of the required objects from the source database to the destination database.
-Tables, views, triggers, and stored procedures can be synchronized.
+DTS synchronizes the schemas of the selected objects, such as tables, views, triggers, and stored procedures, from the source database to the destination database.

 Important

 Before you configure a data synchronization task, check whether schema synchronization is supported.
-If schema synchronization is not supported, you must create a destination database and tables based on the schemas of required objects in the source database.
+If schema synchronization is not supported, you must create a destination database and tables based on the schemas of the selected objects in the source database.

 Full data synchronization

-DTS synchronizes the historical data of required objects from the source database to the destination database.
-Historical data is the basis for subsequent incremental synchronization.
+DTS synchronizes the historical data of the selected objects from the source database to the destination database.
+The historical data is the basis for subsequent incremental data synchronization.

 To simplify data synchronization, we recommend that you select both Schema Synchronization and Full Data Synchronization when you configure a data synchronization task.